pawniii/Tekmonks_Pawni/readme.md

-# Node.js Sms spam pam Classification Service
+# Node.js Sms spam Classification Service

 This project is a Node.js service designed to classify SMS-like text messages as "spam" or "ham" (not spam) using classical machine learning.
 It fulfills the "Fresh Joiner Technical Exercise" requirements by implementing two models, an API, and a complete testing and documentation suite.